mhd-hi/ChemiNotify/README.md

 This tool is provided for personal use only.
 By using ChemiNotify, you agree to the following:

 - This tool runs entirely on your local machine and does not collect, store, or transmit any student data.
-- With your consent, the app sends anonymous usage data (a random UUID only) to help track how many people are using the tool.
 - This tool is not affiliated with or endorsed by any educational institution or the developers of the ChemiNot system.